PScottZero/DotMatrix/README.md

 <img src="https://i.imgur.com/GmHoigL.jpg" width="300" height="300">

 # About
 This emulator is written in C++ and uses the Qt library for its UI.
 I am using CLion to write the code.
-Right now, I am working on finishing the video implementation.
-This project is probably about 80%, and I hope to get it finished soon!
+Right now, I am working on fixing a few bugs and adding banking support.
+This project is about 90%, and I hope to get it finished soon!